racenis/tram-sdk/README.md

 #### Not important
 - Add rotations to sprites
 - Switch out all of the std::cout's to Log's
-- ~~Switch namespace Core to tram~~
-- Switch the AudioComponent to using audio/source.h
-- Render/Armature component linking
-- Add uninit functions to all systems.
-	- Add checks for them also.
-	- Uniniting Core checks if everything else is also uninited
 - Think of new glyphs.
 	- Draw new glyphs.
 - Add some more asserts to the GUI system.
-- Figure out how to do resources that are generated, not loaded.
 - Rewrite path following for the PhysicsComponent
 - Implement navigation
 - Add scripting
 - Add a prefix to all header guards
 - Add a better way to register entities
 	- Could be a static method 'REGISTER' for each entity type
-- ~~Move file.h into platform~~
 - Add more rendering stuff
 	- Single drawlistthingy can be in mutliple layers
 	- Layers have different cameras